nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 In addition to the general clock methods documented above:

-- this class has a {cpp:func}`set_time_scale()<Clock::set_time_scale>` method which can be used to dynamically change the time scale used by the clock.
+- This class has a {cpp:func}`set_time_scale()<Clock::set_time_scale>` method which can be used to dynamically change the time scale used by the clock.
-- the parameter `initial_time_offset` can be used to set an initial offset in the time at initialization.
+- The parameter `initial_time_offset` can be used to set an initial offset in the time at initialization.
-- the parameter `initial_time_scale` can be used to modify the scale of time.
+- The parameter `initial_time_scale` can be used to modify the scale of time.
 For instance, a scale of 2.0 would cause time to run twice as fast.
-- the parameter `use_time_since_epoch` makes times relative to the [POSIX epoch](https://en.wikipedia.org/wiki/Epoch_(computing)) (`initial_time_offset` becomes an offset from epoch).
+- The parameter `use_time_since_epoch` makes times relative to the [POSIX epoch](https://en.wikipedia.org/wiki/Epoch_(computing)) (`initial_time_offset` becomes an offset from epoch).

 ### Manual Clock

-The `ManualClock` compresses time intervals (e.g. `PeriodicCondition` proceeds immediately rather than waiting for the specified period).
+The `ManualClock` compresses time intervals (e.g., `PeriodicCondition` proceeds immediately rather than waiting for the specified period).
 It is provided mainly for use during testing/development.

 The parameter `initial_timestamp` controls the initial timestamp on the clock in ns.